Aliases for CD3E Gene

 GeneCards Summary for CD3E Gene

 CD3E (CD3e Molecule, Epsilon (CD3-TCR Complex)) is a Protein Coding gene.
-Diseases associated with CD3E include immunodeficiency 18 and small intestine lymphoma.
+Diseases associated with CD3E include immunodeficiency 18 and severe combined immune deficiency, autosomal recessive, t cell-negative, b cell-positive, nk cell-positive, cd3e-related.
 Among its related pathways are Class I MHC mediated antigen processing and presentation and NF-KappaB Family Pathway.
 GO annotations related to this gene include protein heterodimerization activity and SH3 domain binding.

 UniProtKB/Swiss-Prot for CD3E Gene